 4. Sogang University

-Moroccan student Souad highlights that she chose Sogang’s International Relations master’s program not only because it matched her career goals, but also because it was “100% taught in English,” allowing her to fully focus on her studies without language barriers.
+Moroccan student Souad highlights that she chose Sogang’s International Relations master’s program not only because it matched her career goals, but also because it was “100% taught in English,” allowing her to focus on her studies without language barriers.

 Filipino scholar Souljah also praises the program’s academic intensity, rating Sogang GSIS a “9/10 for academic rigor” and attributing this to the “quality of faculty members.”
 She explains that the school’s “emphasis on academic papers encourages students to research new ideas and perspectives.”